zwbetz-gh/zwbetz/content/blog/kind-words/index.md

 ---

-> I have been very impressed with Zach’s work on our REDACTED project.
+> I have been very impressed with Zach's work on our REDACTED project.
 He is an incredible asset to our company and project.
 Some examples of things I have noticed:
 >
 > - His work to shorten process times that benefit all team members
 >     - Particular items include work on CI/CD builds and local builds (that affect each developer)
 > - Attention to various MS Teams threads and info shared to other REDACTED team members
 >     - For the REDACTED switch to JAMF for Mac GFE management, he offered lots of help to other users
-> - His ability to ‘multitask’ and to contribute on numerous different topics at nearly the same time
+> - His ability to ‘multitask' and to contribute on numerous different topics at nearly the same time
 > - His recent work as Tech Lead.
 He was already doing a lot of these things already, and now it is more official
 > - His contributions to the REDACTED code challenge and oral presentation
 >